DaWelli/DIGCRE-project/README.md

 ## **Project describtion**

-My project resolves around Style transfering input data, e.g. a movie clip as input and the output should looke like some sort of animation/anime.
+My project revolves around style transferring input data, such as a movie clip, to produce an output that resembles some form of animation or anime.

 ## **Inspiration**